 This week it’s come to light that a lot of friends are posting articles to my facebook feed extolling the virtues of Shedquarters for the home based business.
 Apparently I’m ahead of this trend, since I moved into my own converted garden shed over a year ago.
-With the sudden popularity and interest in garden sheds converted into home offices, it’s probably worth sharing exactly what it’s like to work out of one, just in case you’re at all curious as to how it is to set up shop in your own little cluster at the end of the garden.
+With the sudden popularity and interest in shedquarters, it’s probably worth sharing exactly what it’s like to work out of one, just in case you’re at all curious as to how it is to set up shop in your own little cluster at the end of the garden.

 My Shedquarters lays hidden below the weeping Sumac trees that surround the back wall of our yard.
-The structure was once a ramada with no walls for many years, then a potter owned our 1950’s ranch house located in this pretty and green neighborhood in mid-town Tucson, and he turned it into a studio, with north facing high windows to allow good light, insulation to keep out the heat, and electricity.
+The structure was once a ramada with no walls for many years, then a potter owned our 1947 ranch house, which is located in a pretty and green neighborhood in mid-town Tucson.
+He turned it into a studio, with north facing high windows to allow good light, insulation to keep out the heat, and electricity.
 It’s around 18 ft x 14ft in size, with a sloping ceiling making it feel larger than it is.
-Sometimes I wish it were a little larger, but it keeps me moving out unnecessary items and stay on top of it, and I envision eventually building a larger studio.
+Sometimes I wish it were a little roomier, but it keeps me moving out unnecessary and finished projects and it demands I stay on top of keeping it organized.

 I spend hours at my computer hidden behind potted lavendar and sage, working on designs, organizing events and campaigns, and putting projects together.
 I’ve realized my work days often involve staring only at a small area of my paradigm – my computer or an area within 10ft of it.
 Here I can travel quickly around the world, and have virtual meetings, create concepts and communicate.
 I really could be anywhere in the world.
 Big city or small town.

-A friend gave me a wall a/c unit he no longer used to keep the space cold through summer months.
+A friend gave me a wall air conditioner unit he no longer used to keep the space cold through summer months.
 The rest of the time, I open up the double barn doors onto the yard and enjoy nature.
 In winter, when it gets cold and frosty, I switch to an oil radiator that does the trick.
 In Spring and Fall I pull the linen curtain to stop the flying residents of my garden coming in.
-My dog tells me each morning when it’s time to go to work…he runs out ahead of me, an ever enthusiastic co-hort and leads the way.
+My dog tells me each morning when it’s time to go to work…he runs enthusiastically ahead of me, urging me to get to work, he acts as my cheering co-hort, and leads the way.
 The commute is divine.
 Its 20 steps at the most from my living room, and I check on my hens along the way.

-Among the cluttered tabletops and desk inside, I’ve installed storage and worktops to hold my paints, office supplies, photography equipment and music, as well as my xerox pro workstation – an oversized printer, a remnant from another time in my business life, that I love.
-I have all my wordly needs to do the work and the space, the peace and the time.
-While I dream of updating it more, this current version works just fine.
+Among the cluttered tabletops and desk inside, I’ve installed storage and worktops to hold my paints, office supplies, photography equipment and music, as well as my xerox pro workstation – an over sized printer, a remnant from another time in my business life, that I love.
+I have all my worldly needs to do the work, and the space, the peace and the time.
+While I dream of updating it to a Pinterest version of itself, this current version works just fine.

 It’s a productive zone, one where I can pick and choose projects.
-Not having the overhead of renting an outside office has left me free of heavier financial pressure and feeling more able to pick the projects I want to do and also more time to do more creative work of my own.
+Not having the overhead of renting an outside office has left me free of heavier financial pressure.
+I feel more able to pick the projects I want to do and also more time to do more creative work of my own.
 It’s the reclusive self that emerges here, gathering creative ideas, stumbling around sometimes, because this creative process is also revealing of ones self doubt and need to focus to accomplish.

-You definitely have to have the practise of discipline to do this.
-I try to maintain a strict schedule, but under the this freedom to work at anytime of day or night, I arrive at my desk after tending to home chores like laundry, cleaning up breakfast, the house and walking the dog, working out.
+You definitely have to have the practice of discipline to do this.
+I try to maintain a strict schedule, but under the this freedom to work at anytime of day or night, I arrive at my desk after tending to home chores like laundry, cleaning up breakfast, the house and walking the dog.
 I am fully immersed by mid morning- I tune into KCRW so I feel as though Los Angeles is just a fingertip away, or WNYC, or the local NPR station.

 The garden, like the work that comes out of the shed, flourishes under my distracted attention of being Shedquartered.
 I am distracted by flowering poppies, the rows of kale with bright yellow and red stalks, the swallowtails that metamorphosis among the flowering dill plants.
 The start of the season of tomatoes and basil and knee high native corn growing in my patch.

-Our backyard is no longer a simple urban yard but a small urban farm and is bursting with life since I moved into the shed.
+Our backyard is no longer a simple urban yard but a small urban mini farm and is bursting with life since I relocated.
 Our vegetable plot exploded with a burst of green and color over the early spring.
-Onions, parsley, dill, lettuce, kale, carrots, peas, sage, beets, poppies – we are literally full on the goodness that emerges from this patch that feels like an island of soothing emerald green in an otherwise sunbaked land.
+Onions, parsley, dill, lettuce, kale, carrots, peas, sage, beets, poppies – we are literally full on the goodness that emerges from this patch that feels like an island of soothing emerald green in an otherwise sun-baked land.

-So before you go looking for a new office, or workspace, just consider the advantages of Shedquartering.
-All of the benefits without the overhead, and still a seperate structure from the house.
-In my world right now, it is reeping it’s rewards.
+So before you go looking for a new office, just consider the advantages of Shedquartering.
+All of the benefits without the overhead, and still a separate structure from the house.
+In my world right now, it is reaping it’s rewards.
 I can’t say it’s forever but for right now, it’s given me room to breathe with fresh air included, work and enjoy.
 For now, my wee little shed is where my head and heart can expand and create what was impossible before.
 It really could be anywhere.

 hi-ho its off to work I go.